-- 1. A CHD shall have sidewalks along all public streets. - 3.
-Walkways and sidewalks shall be at least four feet in width.
+- 1. A CHD shall have sidewalks along all public streets. - 2.
+A system of interior walkways shall connect each cottage to each other and to the parking area, and to the sidewalks abutting any public streets bordering the CHD.
+3. Walkways and sidewalks shall be at least four feet in width.